-Table 7.1 Agent SSL Configuration Options
+Table 8.1 Agent SSL Configuration Options

-Parameter Description Removed ssl-verify- Values: True or False (default).
-1100 offames Verify that the hostname of the service manager that the Agent is connected to matches what is in the SSL certificate. ssl-allow-self- signed-certs Values:True (default) or False.

-Parameter Description Removed If set to true self-signed certificates are permitted.
-If set to false, self-signed certificates are not permitted. ssl-verify-host- Values: True or False (default).
-3.0.20 To support self-signed certificates, a commercial certificate, or if the CA certificate has been imported into a keystore, set to true. ssl-ca-keystore- Values: String path Path to keystore with CA cert(s), if ssl-allow-self-signed-certs is true.
+Parameter Description ssl-verify-hostnames Values: True or False (default).
+SSL connection between service manager and agent.
+Verify that the hostname of the service manager that the agent is connected to matches what is in the SSL certificate. ssl-allow-self-signed- Values:True (default) or False. certs SSL connection between agent and MySQL instance.
+If set to true self-signed certificates are permitted.
+If set to false, self-signed certificates are not permitted. ssl-ca-keystore-path Values: String SSL connection between agent and MySQL instance.
+Path to keystore with CA cert(s), if ssl-allow-self-signed-certs is true.
 This path must be defined as a URL.
-For example: file:///Applications/mysql/enterprise/agent/ etc/mykeystore ssl-ca-keystore- Values: String password Password for the CA keystore, if ssl-allow-self-signed-certs is true.
+For example: file:///Applications/mysql/enterprise/agent/etc/ mykeystore ssl-ca-keystore- Values: String password SSL connection between agent and MySQL instance.
+Password for the CA keystore, if ssl-allow-self-signed-certs is true.